sclorg/redis-container/README.md

     $ make build TARGET=rhel7 VERSIONS=6
     ```

-*  **CentOS based image**
+*  **CentOS Stream based image**

-    This image is available on DockerHub.
+    This image is available on quay.io.
 To download it run:

     ```
-    $ podman pull quay.io/centos7/redis-6-centos7
+    $ podman pull quay.io/sclorg/redis-7-c9s
     ```

     To build a Redis image from scratch run: